o3de/o3de.org/content/docs/welcomeguide/wg-create-intro.md

 ---
-description: ' Understand the different ways you can participate in AAA-game development with Amazon Lumberyard as a technical artist, game designer, or game programmer. '
+description: ' Understand the different ways you can participate in AAA-game development with Open 3D Engine as a technical artist, game designer, or game programmer. '
-title: Create with Amazon Lumberyard
+title: Create with Open 3D Engine
 ---
-# Create with Amazon Lumberyard<a name="wg-create-intro"></a>
+# Create with Open 3D Engine<a name="wg-create-intro"></a>

-Previously in this guide, we covered [How Amazon Lumberyard works](wg-how-lumberyard-works.md) and [Setting up Amazon Lumberyard](wg-setup-intro.md)\.
+Previously in this guide, we covered [How Open 3D Engine works](wg-how-lumberyard-works.md) and [Setting up Open 3D Engine](wg-setup-intro.md)\.

 Now, let's get started creating your game\!
 In this topic, we provide an overview of creating a game with Lumberyard, and help you identify where to focus your learning, based on your role in game development\.
 If you're proficient in all roles, read everything\!